 Quarterly earnings statements from public companies and periodic reports from analysts reveal the health and direction of the industry.

-Brunswick Corp. will release its fourth quarter and full-year 2013 financial results on Jan.
-30 before the market opens.
+Brunswick Corp. will release its 2014 fourth-quarter and year-end results on Jan.
+29 before the market opens.